List of Emmerdale characters introduced in 2017: Ethan

 Ethan, played by Michael Warrender, made his first appearance on 23 February 2017.
 Warrender auditioned for the role at the end of 2016 and learned he had secured the part shortly before Christmas.
 He commented, "My agent called and said the director loved me and wanted to give me the role.
 I couldn't believe it, I was just so shocked.
 It was a brilliant Christmas present."
 Warrender began filming in January 2017 and Emmerdale marked his first role.
 Ethan is Aaron Dingle's (Danny Miller) cellmate.

 Aaron meets Ethan in their cell and Ethan threatens him, before revealing that he is joking.
 Ethan asks Aaron for photos of his girlfriend, but Aaron does not have any, so Ethan gives him a page of his calendar.
-Ethan introduces Aaron to fellow inamte Jason (Samuel Edward-Cook).
+Ethan introduces Aaron to fellow inmate Jason (Samuel Edward-Cook).
 Aaron tries to defend another prisoner when Jason begins shouting homophobic abuse at him.
 Ethan questions Aaron, and Aaron tells him that his brother is gay.
 Ethan admits that he does not like the homophobic abuse either, as his best friend is a lesbian, but things are different behind bars.
 A week later, Jason reveals Aaron is gay and Ethan begins acting hostile towards him.
 After Aaron is beaten up by Jason, Ethan offers Aaron some spice.
 Aaron asks Ethan to get him some more in time for his visit later, but Ethan tells him he cannot.
 He also reveals that Jason is the only dealer on the wing.
 Aaron agrees to sell drugs for Jason, against Ethan's warnings that his appeal will be in jeopardy if he is caught.